bitwarden/contributing-docs/docs/contributing/pull-requests/branching.md

 ### Long-Lived Feature Branch

-A Long-Lived Feature Branch describes a branch that serves as a respository for the changes required to make up a feature.
-It is necessary when the body of work to produce the smallest independent testable, releasable change is too large to be encapsulated in a single PR, or it requires the contribution of multiple developers.
+A Long-Lived Feature Branch is necessary when the body of work to produce the smallest independent testable, releasable change is too large to be encapsulated in a single PR, or it requires the contribution of multiple developers.